She failed to give Henry VIII a son and paid with her life

 This book argued that the supreme authority was not held by the Pope but by the words of God enshrined in the Bible.

-Henry defied the Pope and dismissed Katherine in 1531.
+Henry defied the Pope and dismissed Katherine from court in 1531.

-Anne finally married Henry in January 1533 and was crowned Queen in Westminster Hall on 1 June that summer.
+Anne finally married Henry in January 1533, seven years after their courtship had begun.
 Henry's marriage to Anne was technically bigamous, as his marriage to Katherine was not annulled until May 1533.